dbecknel/appdaemon/README.md

 I have included the apps.yaml file which includes the extract needed to run this file.
 You will need to update your secrets.yaml file with the appropriate information.

+NEST uses celsius under the hood, but has a trait that stipulates if your thermostats are set for Fahrenheit or Celsius.
+The script is now aware of that election and computes the correct temperatures for display in HASS.
+I originally forced it all to Fahrenheit...

 This works for an arbitrary number of thermostats and sets up the devices at runtime.
-I couldn't manage to get the lovelace visualization to set the temperature.
-I imagine there to be some magic under the hood of the climate class that I can't access from appdaemon.
-Services firing manually or from automations should work though.
+I fixed the information needed to get the lovelace visualization to set the temperature.
+The issue was the need to set a min and max temp that is used by lovelace to setup the input_number.
+Services firing manually or from automations have now been tested, or at least most of them.

-I didn't bother with Presets or ECO, but would be easy enough to add.
+ECO and fan only are now supported and enabled.
+The only preset mode is ECO which relies on the eco temperatures setup in the NEST app.

 Happy automating!!

+# MerakiAPI - meraki.py

+I put this together that I can switch in home assistant to toggle network clients on my Meraki between two group policies.
+This is still very much a prototype, but there is not an integration to this API already built, so I figured I would take a whirl.

+the group policy ID's are static at this point, but would be trivial to paramterize them if their was any interest.

+Switches look like: "switch.meraki_<meraki_client_id>" and the attributes are populated with relatively useful information.
+The friendly name uses the information in the client description field and mac address to ensure some level of uniqueness.